 You’ve probably heard the saying “if a deal is too good to be true, it probably is.”
 That is very often the case when buying a device on the secondary market.
-There’s a reason someone is selling a device for a fraction of the retail price – frequently because it’s stolen.
+There’s a reason someone is selling a phone for a fraction of the retail price – frequently because it’s stolen.

 The deal can be attractive.
 If it’s a phone, the bad guy may be trying to sell it before it’s reported stolen, because carriers can disable a stolen device turning it into a very expensive paperweight.
 If you do buy a stolen phone, it will arrive as promised, but then you can’t activate it.
 When you call your carrier for help, you learn the device is stolen and “blacklisted.”

 The best way to buy a phone is through a carrier or authorized retailer.
 AT&T offers used and refurbished phones on our website.
 With many secondary market sales, purchases are final.
 So if there is a problem with the device, you may not be able to get your money back, unlike buying from a carrier or authorized retailer.

 If you don’t go through a carrier, here are a few simple and smart tips to help make sure the device you buy is not stolen and will work on your carrier’s network.

 Buy from a reputable venue or seller.
 Even if using one of the well-known online sales sites, make sure to review the site’s policies and safeguards, including return policies, to better protect buyers from scams.